 The key is start early!
 It is vital that you do lots of research about your university application and the earlier the better.

 You need to research:

 - Courses: content and modules

 - Grades needed: points/grades?
 Can you realistically achieve the grades required?

 - Do you need work experience?

 If your course(s) need work experience it may need to be over a period of time not just a single week so you should use your school holidays.

 Some of the courses that may need work experience include:

 Medicine including radiography, paramedics, midwifery, physiotherapist, dentistry

-Attend all registrations.
-Tutor time during the final term of Year 12 and the first term of Year 13 will be largely devoted to UCAS applications.
-You will be given lots of important information via your tutors so attend tutor time!
-Attendance to assembly is also vital (do not expect support or a good reference if you do not attend).
+Attend all tutor time.
+Tutor time during the final term of Year 12 and the first term of Year 13 will be largely devoted to progression including university and apprenticeship applications.
+You will be given lots of important information via your tutors so attending tutor time is vital.
+Attendance to assembly is also essential.

 Research courses and universities